stain/s11.no/content/2023/phd/discussion/index.md

 [Section 3.2.3](../../../2022/phd/updating-ld-for-fdo/#discussion) found that the basis of Web-based FDOs can be built using only Signposting \[[Van de Sompel 2015], [Van de Sompel 2022]\], adding a couple of non-intrusive HTTP headers that are agnostic to metadata standards and serializations.
 An implementation of such Web-based FDOs was shown in [section 4.2](../../../2022/phd/fdo-with-ro-crate/).

 The Signposting approach has also been highlighted both by EOSC \[[Wilkinson 2022a], [Wilkinson 2024]\] and as a possible FDO configuration type \[[Lannom 2022a]\].
 The FAIR-IMPACT project launched an [open call](https://fair-impact.eu/1st-open-call-support-closed) where 14 participating institutions participated to build support for Signposting \[[Soiland-Reyes 2023b]\] in their data repositories and platforms.
+The results showed that development of "Webby FDOs" using Signposting for FDO structure and RO-Crate for metadata was largely achievable across participants with often little former experience, for a modest effort equivalent to 5 working days [[Soiland-Reyes 2024c]] or during a 5 day hackathon [[Soiland-Reyes 2024a]].

 RO-Crate as a developer-friendly approach {#crate}
 -----------------------------------------